 -Slowly load 3 mL of the lysed chloroplasts on the top of each preformed sucrose gradients using a peristaltic pump.

 -Ultracentrifuge the gradients for 1 h at 70,000 g.
-Do not forget to equilibrate pairs of tubes using hypotonic medium buffer prior to centrifugation!
+Do not forget to balance pairs of tubes using hypotonic medium buffer prior to centrifugation!

 -Carefully recover the soluble stromal proteins by pipetting the upper phase of the gradient (3 mL from each gradient).
 Take an aliquot for determination of protein concentration.
 Store the stroma in liquid nitrogen for further experiments.